 White balance ensures that colors are unaffected by the color of the light source.
 Auto white balance is recommended for most light sources, but other values can be selected if necessary according to the type of source.
-Regardless of the option selected, white balance is automatically adjusted to suit the scene if w Scene auto selector is selected for Exposure mode.
+Note that this setting is not available in auto photo or Smart Photo Selector mode, when Scene auto selector is selected in Motion Snapshot mode, or when creative modes other than P, S, A, M are selected; in these modes, white balance is automatically adjusted to suit the scene.

 AUTO Auto Automatic white balance adjustment.
 Recommended in most situations. ★ Incandescent Use under incandescent lighting. ₩ Fluorescent Use with cool-white fluorescent lighting.
-Direct sunlight Use with subjects lit by direct sunlight. ⋠ Flash Use with the built-in flash.
-Cloudy Use in daylight under overcast skies. ☆ Shade Use in daylight with subjects in the shade.
-PRE Preset manual Measure white balance ( 121).
+Direct sunlight Use with subjects lit by direct sunlight. ∳ Flash Use with the built-in flash.
+Cloudy Use in daylight under overcast skies. å ⊾ Shade Use in daylight with subjects in the shade.
+PRE Preset manual Measure white balance (🕮 128).